Tanu-N-Prabhu/Python/Data Analysis/README.md

 ---

-# Become a Data Analysis Hero – Complete Roadmap (2025)
+# Become a Data Analysis Hero

+_Complete Roadmap (2025)_

-Welcome to the ultimate roadmap to becoming a **Data Analysis Hero**, a structured path from beginner to advanced, with real-world projects and tools.
+Welcome to the ultimate roadmap for becoming a **Data Analysis Hero** - a structured path from beginner to advanced, featuring real-world projects and tools.

 ---

-## Level 0: Foundation – Understand the Basics
+## Level 0: Foundation
+_Understand the Basics_

 **Goal:** Build core programming and math skills needed for data analysis.